auth0/docs/win8-tutorial.md

 ##Before you start

 1. You will need Visual Studio 2012
-2. We also assume you have a [connection](https://app.auth0.com/#/connections) named "my-new-connection".
-If you don't have one, this [tutorial](createconnection) shows how to create one.
+2. We also assume you have Google OpenID enabled.
+If you haven't done so, this [tutorial](enable-simple-connection) shows how to do it.

 ##Integrating Auth0 with a WinRT JavaScript App